apache/echarts-doc/en/tutorial/media-query.md

     },
     {
         query: {
-            maxWidth: 500               // when container width is less than 500.
+            maxWidth: 500               // when container width is smaller than 500 },
-        },
         option: {
             legend: {
-                right: 10,              // legend is placed in the middle of the right.
+                right: 10,              // legend is placed in middle-right
                 top: '15%',
-                orient: 'vertical'      // vertical layout.
+                orient: 'vertical'      // vertical layout
             },
-            series: [                   // up and down layout of two pie charts.
+            series: [                   // top and bottom layout of two pie charts {
-                {
                     radius: [20, '50%'],
                     center: ['50%', '30%']